Asia shares track Wall Street rise, wary on North Korea

 Powell also hinted at a lighter touch for bank regulation, saying current rules were already tough enough.

-The S&P financial sector soared 2.6 percent in reaction, its biggest daily gain since March 1.
+The S&P financial sector soared 2.6 per cent in reaction, its biggest daily gain since Mar 1.

 All of which helped the dollar regain some ground.
 Against a basket of currencies it was steady at 93.200 and off a two-month trough of 92.496 touched on Monday.